-- (1) Accessing ROM window addresses introduces a wait cycle of n × m machine cycles, where n is the number of bytes accessed and m the memory wait cycles for accessing a single byte.
-The handling of the Rom window region and the numbers of wait cycles inserted when the Rom window region is accessed differ for every product.
-Please refer to the manual of each product about the detailed number of cycles at the time of accessing the Rom window region. - (2) When the data region of the physical segment 0 is accessed using [EA+] addressing, the bus inside CPU competes and it becomes the factor which a wait cycle generates. - (3) The NMI interrupt and MI interrupt are influenced of [EA+] addressing.
+- (1) Accessing ROM window addresses introduces a wait cycle of n × m machine cycles, where n is the number of accesses and m the memory wait cycles for single access.
+The handling of the ROM window region and the numbers of wait cycles inserted when the ROM window region is accessed differ for every product.
+Please refer to the manual of each product about the detailed number of cycles at the time of accessing the ROM window region. - (2) When the data region of the physical segment 0 is accessed using [EA+] addressing, the bus inside CPU competes and it becomes the factor which a wait cycle generates. - (3) The NMI interrupt and MI interrupt are influenced of [EA+] addressing.
 These interrupts require 3 cycles for hardware processing time,however, when the interruption occurs immediately after the physical segment 0 is accessed using [EA+] addressing, the interruption sequence is started after one machine cycle of wait cycles is performed.